 By nava | On July 10, 2012 | Comments (0)

 Louisa May Alcott (November 29, 1832 – March 6, 1888) is best known as the author of Little Women and its sequels, including Jo’s Boys and Little Men, though the scope of her work goes far beyond these beloved books.
 She also wrote essays, poems, and pseudonymous thrillers.
 Alcott was born in Germantown, Pennsylvania, and grew up in Boston and Concord, Massachusetts.

-Alcott’s most beloved heroine, the complicated, stubborn, and talented Jo March, was an idealized version of herself.
-And she did grow up in a family much like the one she presented in Little Women — once again, idealized — with practical and wise Marmee, a dreamer of a father, and three sisters, May (“Amy”), Anna (“Meg”), and Elizabeth (“Beth”).
+Alcott’s most beloved heroine, the complicated and talented Jo March, was an idealized version of herself.
+And she did grow up in a family much like the one she presented in Little Women — once again, idealized and a bit altered — with practical and wise Marmee, a dreamer of a father, and three sisters, May (“Amy”), Anna (“Meg”), and Elizabeth (“Beth”).

 Like Louisa, Jo was the aspiring writer among the sisters.
 What’s less well-known is that Alcott produced a large body of thrillers (otherwise known as gothics or sensational tales) under various pseudonyms, allowing her to support her family while searching for her literary voice.
 Contrary as they seemed to her own life and values, she seemed to take some perverse pleasure in dark themes, returning to them even after financial need no longer compelled her to do this sort of formula writing.

 10 Women Writers Who Were Inspired by Jo March

 Determined to make a living as a writer